 A door bell.

 Moreover there was a small hand painted sign which read: “living goddess ->” .

 How to say you are looking for a living goddess?

 The doorbell made no sound as I pressed it.
-A too uncommon event in Nepal.
+A not too uncommon event in Nepal.